 Essentially they’re scared about what they don’t know – and also what is relevant to them as there’s so much information out there.

 What are the biggest challenges for freelancers at the moment?

 The EU VAT situation is a big challenge at the moment for anyone dealing with digital products like eBooks, eCourses and online services.
 Even if you’re below the VAT threshold, if you sell anything automated online outside the UK from January, even by accident, you’ll have to register for VAT for all of your business – even if it’s just a £1 eBook.

 Finally, the UK is one of the easiest places in the world to have a business.
 Take advantage of that, and learn as much as you can so you’re well-informed.
 The scariest part is the emotional block of being scared to learn, PI insurance protects you against a lot of that too.

 Rosie Slosek lives in north London with her partner and an allotment.
-She runs One Man Band Accounting, which offers tax return support, limited company support, and coaching (savings, bookkeeping, expenses, cash flow, late payments) – with a big side order of cake and support.
+She runs One Man Band Accounting (external link), which offers tax return support, limited company support, and coaching (savings, bookkeeping, expenses, cash flow, late payments) – with a big side order of cake and support.

 Guest bloggers may post on this site.
 The views, opinions and positions expressed within these guest posts are those of the author alone and do not represent those of Hiscox or its employees.
 The accuracy, completeness and validity of any statements made within these guest blogs are not guaranteed and we accept no liability for any errors, omissions or representations or any liability regarding infringement of intellectual property rights.
 Our social media house rules which also include details on how to contact us about any concerns you have regarding our social media channels, can be found here.